Gluten Free Cinnamon Raisin Bread Pudding

 - 2-3 Granny Smith apples, peeled, cored and cut into 1″ pieces

-- 1 loaf of Udi’s cinnamon raisin bread, cut into 1″ cubes
+- 1 loaf of Udi’s cinnamon raisin bread, toasted and cut into 1″ cubes

 - Turbinado sugar for sprinkling on top (optional)